Browsing Enigma Public

 Browsing is a great way to become familiar with the data that’s available on Enigma Public.
-Datasets are organized into collections, and the Enigma Public home page displays the top level collections on the left of the screen .
+There are two ways to browse content in Enigma Public:

 Enigma Public includes tens of thousands of datasets that we’ve organized into a tree structure that groups related content (see How information is organized).